-Our low voltage safety classes emphasize OSHA and NFPA 70E regulations and guidelines.
+Our low voltage safety classes emphasize OSHA and NFPA 70E electrical safety regulations and guidelines.
 Attendees will gain a thorough knowledge of the dangers of working with or near electrical safety hazards and proven strategies for working safely.

 Our high voltage safety courses offer expert training for those who work with or manage employees in a high voltage environment (above 600V).
 These courses cover the regulations and guidelines for high voltage work through real-world expert instruction.